Performing Engineering Operations (PEO) NVQ Level 2

 Typical units may include:

-- Working Safely in an Engineering Environment
+- Working Safely in an Engineering Environment (mandatory)

-- Working Effectively in an Engineering Environment
+- Working Efficiently and Effectively in Engineering (mandatory)

 - Filing and Fitting Techniques